m-dinakaran/provisioning-php/README.md

-# Using Cloud Formation Template to provision EC2 Instance with HTTPD & PHP:
+# Cloud Formation Template to provision EC2 Instance with HTTPD & PHP:

 1) Create your key pair using the Amazon EC2 console/ AWS CLI.